THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Welcome to the website of THOST Projektmanagement GmbH.
 Data protection and the protection of your personal rights are of great importance to us.
-On this page we would like to inform you about which data THOST processes and for what purposes.
-If you have any questions or suggestions regarding our privacy policy, please do not hesitate to contact us.
+On this page we would like to inform you about which data THOST processes and for what purpose.
+If you have any questions or suggestions regarding our privacy policy, please contact us.

 1. Preface and selected terms

-On the one hand, this data protection declaration informs visitors and users of our website about the online data processing operations in which personal data is processed.
-On the other hand, you will receive information about our processing operations, which do not primarily take place online.
+On the one hand, this privacy policy informs visitors and users of our website about the online data processing operations in which personal data is processed.
+On the other hand, you will receive information about our processing operations that do not primarily take place online.

 • GDPR stands for the European General Data Protection Regulation.